ReactMrk/kata-graphql/README.md

 **Tips:** commented code is the skeleton to complete the exercises.

-**Info:** it's not a problem that clients are lost when website is reloaded because in a future an API will be used to get them.
+**Info:** it's not a problem that customers are lost when website is reloaded because in a future an API will be used to get them.

-**Exercise 1.**

-Once a client is added to the list, the fields are not cleaned.
-The principal engineer tells you to fix the issue using useReduce, in order to avoid a set of functions, that modify the state, being triggered in a row.

-Principal engineer would like to avoid this bad practise:<br />
-**setName(''); <br />
-setEmail(''); <br />
-setPhone(''); <br />
-setAddress(''); <br />**

-When state updates are frequent and/or complex, useReducer provides better performance through its centralized update logic, avoiding unnecessary re-renders and excessive state management code.

-**Could you also create a clear button?**
+## Exercise 1
+First suggestion is about new customer alert.
+In a future, this alert will be resused on other components.
+In order to avoid the duplication of the useEffect, that handle this alert, in a future, could you refactor it to be a custom hook?

+## Exercise 2
+Customer Management System is mind to be a large application, so in a future new react compoments related with customers will be added.
+Variables customer and setCustomer will be the parameters for these new react components.
+In order to avoid these variables being passed again and again from parent to children, principal engineer suggested you to create a context.